-Auditors are restricted to evaluating compliance with the standard not the comment.
-The comment that accompanies some expected practices is included only to clarify the intent of the standard and may provide examples of documentation sources to support compliance.
-Items addressed in the comment that go beyond the standard are not binding on the agency and should not be audited.
+Auditors are restricted to evaluating compliance with the expected practice not the comment.
+The comment that accompanies some expected practices is included only to clarify the intent of the expected practice and may provide examples of documentation sources to support compliance.
+Items addressed in the comment that go beyond the expected practice are not binding on the agency and should not be audited.

-The mandatory expected practices folders review begins following the tour and should be completed by the close of the first day of the audit to allow the agency, the visiting committee, and the Performance & Expected Practices Accreditation staff adequate time to address questions regarding mandatory expected practices that may arise prior to the end of the audit.
+The mandatory expected practices folders review begins following the tour and should be completed by the close of the first day of the audit to allow the agency, the visiting committee, and the Performance-Based and Expected Practices Accreditation Department staff adequate time to address questions regarding mandatory expected practices that may arise prior to the end of the audit.

 Each team member reviews designated sections of the manual and is authorized to independently determine compliance with all expected practices.
-The visiting committee's findings for each standard are recorded on the same expected practices compliance checklist used by the agency in preparing its self-evaluation report.
-Where collective decisions are required (mandatory, non-compliance, and non-applicable expected practices), the concurrence of all visiting committee members is indicated by their signatures on the checklist.
-If not all members agree on a finding of non-compliance or non-applicable, the minority auditor may write a dissenting opinion for that standard.
+The visiting committee's findings for each expected practice are recorded on the same expected practices compliance checklist used by the agency in preparing its self-evaluation report.
+Where collective decisions are required (non-compliance and non-applicable expected practices), the concurrence of all visiting committee members is indicated by their signatures on the checklist.
+If not all members agree on a finding of non-compliance or non-applicable, the minority auditor may write a dissenting opinion for that expected practice.
 The chairperson will attach the dissenting opinion in the report if not prepared on the checklists.
 The dissenting opinion should also be emailed to the Accreditation Specialist overseeing the audit.

 Noncompliance should be found only after the agency has been given the opportunity to present additional documentation (or photographs, architectural rendering, reports) that existed prior to the start of the audit and within the audit cycle dates.
 When non-compliance is determined by the team, the designated agency liaison must be notified.
-If a mandatory standard is believed to be non-compliant, the ACA Director of Performance & Expected Practices Accreditation must be contacted by the committee chairperson.
-Issues, questions, or expected practices requiring special consideration are discussed by all team members and if necessary, referred to Performance & Expected Practices Accreditation Department staff.
+Issues, questions, or expected practices requiring special consideration are discussed by all team members and if necessary, referred to Performance-Based and Expected Practices Accreditation Department staff.
+If a mandatory expected practice is believed to be non-compliant, the ACA Director of Performance-Based and Expected Practices Accreditation Department must be contacted by the committee chairperson.

-It is the agency's responsibility to provide the documentation necessary to demonstrate compliance with each standard.
+It is the agency's responsibility to provide the documentation necessary to demonstrate compliance with each expected practice.
 In addition, the following principles and guidelines apply for review of documentation by the visiting committee:

 ✓ It is permissible to provide additional documentation should the visiting committee request it, but such documentation must already have been in existence when the audit began.
-Once the audit is concluded, an agency cannot bring itself into compliance with a standard for the purpose of changing the compliance tally unless a re-audit is conducted.
+Once the audit is concluded, an agency cannot bring itself into compliance with an expected practice for the purpose of changing the compliance tally unless a re-audit is conducted.
 Compliance achieved subsequent to an audit is reflected in the agency's annual report, during monitoring visits, and during the reaccreditation.

 - ✓ Auditors review a random selection of personnel and offender files to ensure that forms and records are completed properly.
-Personnel and/or offender client records are never removed from the audit site. - ✓ Documentation for agencies going through the process for the first time must demonstrate: - O Continuous documentation of implementation of relevant policies and procedures that were already in place when the agency formally entered into the process is required.
+Personnel and/or offender client records are never copied or removed from the audit site. - ✓ Documentation for agencies going through the process for the first time must demonstrate: - O Continuous documentation of implementation of relevant policies and procedures that were already in place when the agency formally entered into the process is required.
 Documentation of implementation of policies and procedures that were initiated during the period of audit preparation after formal entry into the process is required from the point of their development. is required